Contribute when & how much you want – no scheduled deposit requirement1!

 2 Please see here for more information about eligibility to receive the Canada Learning Bond.

-3 Please refer to the Plan’s prospectus for full information on all fees that apply.
-Fees and restrictions apply if the subscriber contributes his/her own funds and the Plan no longer consists of Canada Learning Bond only.
+3 Please refer to the Plan's prospectus for full information on all fees that apply.
+Fees and restrictions apply if the subscriber contributes his/her own funds and the Plan no longer consists of the Canada Learning Bond only.
 As long as the Self-Initiated Option Plan consists solely and exclusively of the Canada Learning Bond, there is no requirement to meet the $300 investment minimum.